stefanwjaya/stefanwjaya.github.io/_posts/2016-10-26-welcome-to-jekyll.markdown

 date:   2016-10-27 13:37:36 +0700
 categories: thoughts
 ---
-> *Because wordpress sites are so last decade.*

-I am pretty unsure why I even bothered to check this stuff out.
-I was planning to build a simple github pages which contains my to-be projects.
-But this seems fun.
-And I'm bored.
+> *Static sites.*

+I'm quite shocked to see that static sites are actually still valid to be used.
+I mean, yes.
+It's quite logical.
+It's not like I have like 10 people to update my blog.
+Static site looks reaaaaaally good.